-As part of St Ives Schools' approach to protecting children from bullying and sexual harassment and abuse, it is important this advice is not read in isolation and considered with other relevant advice and guidance, including the following list.
+This advice should not be read in isolation.
+It is important for schools and colleges to consider other relevant advice and guidance, including the following (which is not intended to be an exhaustive list), as part of their approach to protecting children from bullying and sexual harassment and sexual abuse.

 Useful guidance/advice includes:

-- Keeping children safe in education 2022 (statutory guidance for schools and colleges) This includes a list of support for school and colleges in Part 5 under Paragraph 465 - Sexual violence and sexual harassment between children in schools and colleges (guidance for schools) - Teaching about relationships sex and health (guidance for schools) - Relationship Education, Relationships and Sex Education and Health Education (statutory guidance for schools)
+• Keeping children safe in education 2023 (statutory guidance for schools and colleges) This includes a list of support for schools and colleges in Part Five

+• Sexual violence and sexual harassment between children in schools and colleges (guidance for schools)

+• Teaching about relationships sex and health (guidance for schools)

+• Relationship Education, Relationships and Sex Education and Health Education (statutory guidance for schools)

-- Working Together to Safeguard Children (statutory guidance for schools and colleges) - Exclusions from maintained schools, academies and PRUs (statutory guidance for schools) - Behaviour and Discipline in Schools (advice for schools) - Children Missing Education (advice for schools) - Preventing and Tackling Bullying (advice for schools), including Cyberbullying (advice for schools) - The Equality and Human Rights Commission (provides advice on avoiding discrimination in a variety of educational contexts) - Mental Health and Behaviour in Schools (advice for schools) - Rise Above (advice by Public Health England for schools) - Promoting children and young people's emotional health and wellbeing (advice for schools) - UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people
+• Working Together to Safeguard Children (statutory guidance for schools and colleges)

+• Exclusions from maintained schools, academies and PRUs (statutory guidance for schools)

+- Behaviour and Discipline in Schools (advice for schools) - Children Missing Education (advice for schools)

+Preventing and Tackling Bullying (advice for schools), including Cyberbullying (advice for schools) The Equality and Human Rights Commission (provides advice on avoiding discrimination in a variety of educational contexts)

+• Mental Health and Behaviour in Schools (advice for schools)

+• Rise Above (advice by Public Health England for schools)

+• Promoting children and young people's emotional health and wellbeing (advice for schools)

+• UKCIS Sharing nudes and semi-nudes: advice for education settings working with children and young people